maria-mz/whats-that-keyboard/README.md

 - Save more stats, like streaks, and add Statistics window.
 - Easy and Hard game modes.
 - Confirmation pop-ups on button clicks that move from one phase to the next.
+- Identify mobile devices, and display a message indicating the game isn't compatible.
 - Dark mode?
+- Support other keyboard layouts (currently assumes the player is using the QWERTY layout)
 - Settings window.
 Could feature a toggle for light or dark mode, enable/disable confirmation pop-ups, game mode selection...